Mark Williams (singer)

-Mark Williams (born 21 August 1954) is a New Zealand singer with Recording Industry Association of New Zealand (RIANZ) number one hit singles, "Yesterday Was Just the Beginning of My Life" (1975) and a cover of Buddy Holly's "It Doesn't Matter Anymore" (1977) before he relocated to Australia later that year.
+Mark Williams is a New Zealand singer with Recording Industry Association of New Zealand (RIANZ) number one hit singles, "Yesterday Was Just the Beginning of My Life" (1975) and a cover of Buddy Holly's "It Doesn't Matter Anymore" (1977) before he relocated to Australia later that year.
 His single, "Show No Mercy" (1990) was a top ten hit in both countries.
 He has undertaken extensive touring in support of numerous Australian bands and worked in television.
 In 2006 he became the vocalist for the reformed New Zealand band, Dragon.

 Biography

-1954–1973: Early years
+Early years

-Williams was born in Dargaville, in the Northland region of New Zealand.
-At the age of 16 he formed a band called 'Face' with classmates.
+Williams was born in Te Kopuru, in the Northland region of New Zealand.
+At the age of 16 he joined a band called 'Face' with classmates.
 In September 1970, The Face went on to win the Northland heat of the National Battle of the Bands competition, and finishing third overall in the national grand final held in Auckland.
-In 1971, Face headed to Auckland where they got a gig at the Otahuhu Community Centre paying $20 a week.
+In 1971, Face headed to Auckland where they got a gig at the Ōtāhuhu Community Centre paying $20 a week.
+The other members of Face were Willie Hona, Mack Tane and Gregg Findlay.

 Lew Pryme of Impact Records was one of the judges in the competition and became their manager.
 The band were signed to Zodiac Records and released the single "Hangin' Around"/"Mr Postman".
 A national tour followed.
-In 1973, Lew convinced Williams to leave Face and join a new television show called 'Free Ride'.

-When the television show "Happen Inn" finished in 1973, a new show emerged.
-It was called "Free Ride" and was hosted by Ray Columbus.
-Lew convinced Williams to leave the Face and pursue a solo career at the time the new show was being launched.
+When the television show Happen Inn finished in 1973, it was replaced by Free Ride, hosted by Ray Columbus.
+In 1974 Pryme convinced Williams to leave Face (at the time featuring John Parker on guitar, Mark Fitt on bass and Paul Dunningham on drums) to pursue a solo career as Free Ride was being launched.
+After a national tour, Williams finally departed from "Face" in September 1974.
 Williams was well suited for the television role, which allowed him to perform in front of a national audience, gaining exposure.
 Late in 1974, Williams was signed to EMI Music by Alan Galbraith.